Spacemen 3: 1989

 Recording for Spacemen 3's fourth studio album, Recurring, had commenced at the beginning of August 1989, again at VHF Studios.
-According to Mark Refoy, Kember and Pierce rarely appeared at the studio at the same time and there was "quite a tense atmosphere" between them.
-When work recommenced after the Reading Festival, Kember and Pierce were recording separately from one another.
-Pierce contributed guitar parts to Kember's songs, but Kember did not play on any of Pierce's songs.
-When Kember heard Pierce's demos, he again renewed his claim that he was copying his sounds and effects, and accused Pierce's "Billy Whizz" of being a composition he had written several years prior.
-The two were now estranged and working completely separately.
+According to Mark Refoy, Kember and Pierce rarely appeared at the studio at the same time and there was "quite a tense atmosphere" between them, particular over accusations from Kember that Pierce had copied him.

+Afterwards, the two were now estranged and working completely separately.
 They agreed to have separate sides of the album for their own songs, all of which they had written and composed individually.
-Pierce's side of the album is effectively his next project 'Spiritualized', and Kember's side of effectively his next project 'Spectrum' with Richard Formby, Kember's partner in Spectrum playing guitar on his side.
-The other three band members – Carruthers, Mattock and Refoy – who all went on to join Spiritualized, were called in to contribute sessions when required.
+The other three band members – Carruthers, Mattock and Refoy – who all went on to join Spiritualized (Pierce's project), were called in to contribute sessions when required.

 In late September, Kember made a solo performance at a gig supporting The Telescopes.
 Kember and Pierce agreed to be in the studio together to record a cover of Mudhoney's "When Tomorrow Hits", for a prospective split single with Mudhoney.
 When Kember heard Mudhoney's version of "Revolution", with altered lyrics, he was offended and this collaborative Sub Pop release was called off however.
 The recording of "When Tomorrow Hits" was the last occasion Kember and Pierce would work together.
 Disconsolate Will Carruthers left the band at this point, fed up with the discord and lack of remuneration.

 Recording for the album proceeded slowly and was still ongoing in Autumn 1989, by which point Kember had used two to three times the amount of studio time as Pierce.
 According to band members, Kember's behaviour was becoming increasingly obsessive and erratic.
 He was regularly missing booked studio slots.
 In late October, Kember's debut solo single, "Angel" was released.
 It received a lukewarm reception.

 On 14 November 1989, the four remaining Spacemen 3 band members met to discuss finishing the album and arranging future live dates.
 The meeting was unproductive.
 Reportedly, Kember and Pierce both said little.
 Jonny Mattock told Kember he was difficult to work with.
 Mattock and Mark Refoy, both peeved, left the meeting prematurely and effectively resigned from Spacemen 3.
 In December, Gerald Palmer attempted to mediate between his business partners, Kember and Pierce, meeting them individually because Pierce reportedly refused contact with Kember.